Mirzipan/Homm3_BG_Database/docs/units/medusas.md

 ## Notes

-- **Few Medusas** - after the Retaliation Attack, roll *another* die.
+- **Few** - after the Retaliation Attack, roll *another* die.
 The result of the die rolled as part of the attack does not apply to the ability.
 - See [Paralysis](../keywords/paralysis.md)